mperdikeas/js-minmax-wt-alpha-beta-pruning/README.md

 ### gameState

-An opaque object which the library doesn't access but simply passes (internally) as argument to the functions supplied in the next arguments.
+An opaque object which the library doesn't access but simply passes to the functions supplied in the next arguments.

 ### gameRules

-An object that bundles together the three functions *listMoves*, *nextState*, *terminalStateEval* described in the "Main Concepts" section:
+An object that bundles together the three functions *listMoves*, *nextState*, *terminalStateEval* described in the [Main Concepts](#main-concepts) section:

 ```js
 {